Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Review memory dump data that the AWS Systems Manager Agent sent to Amazon CloudWatch Logs.
 - [ ] Download and run the EC2Rescue for Windows Server utility from AWS.
 - [ ] Reboot the EC2 Windows Server, enter safe mode, and select memory dump.

-### A Security Engineer creates an Amazon S3 bucket policy that denies access to all users.
-A few days later, the Security Engineer adds an additional statement to the bucket policy to allow read-only access to one other employee Even after updating the policy the employee still receives an access denied message.
-What is the likely cause of this access denial?

-- [ ] The ACL in the bucket needs to be updated.
-- [ ] The IAM policy does not allow the user to access the bucket.
-- [ ] It takes a few minutes for a bucket policy to take effect.
-- [x] The allow permission is being overridden by the deny.

 ### A security engineer must develop an encryption tool for a company.
 The company requires a cryptographic solution that supports the ability to perform cryptographic erasure on all resources protected by the key material in 15 minutes or less.
 Which AWS Key Management Service (AWS KMS) key solution will allow the security engineer to meet these requirements?